T20X/notes/low latency/lock-free.md

 B part

 prevents all preceding reads and writes from moving past all subsequent stores.
+A release fence prevents the memory reordering of any read or write which precedes it in program order with any write which follows it in program order

 ### acuire fence

-An acquire fence prevents the memory reordering of any read which precedes it in program order with any read or write which follows it in program order.
+An acquire fence prevents the memory reordering of any read which precedes it in program order with any read or write which follows it in program order

 A part
 atomic_thread_fence(memory_order_aqcuire)
 B part

-B part cannot re-order with loads from A part (can with STOREs!),however A part stores can apear in B part
+B part cannot re-order with loads from A part (can with STOREs!),however A part stores can apear in B part in this range no read / writes *below* below the fance  can re-order with *any* read above the fence in program order Say

-Say
-(Ln)
+(Ln) //nothing below fence can re-order with it
+(S) //this can slide up or down
+(L1) //nothing below fence can re-order with it
+(S1) //this can slide up or down
+atomic_thread_fence(memory_order_aqcuire)
+(S2)		      |
+(`L1)
 (S)
-(L1)--------------------
-(S)		      | in this range both L1 and `L1 can slide as long as they dont' cross! atomic_thread_fence(memory_order_aqcuire)
-(S)		      |
-(`L1)---------------------
-(S)                      | nothing can espace this!And loads from L1 to Ln won't appear here - but writes can!
-(`Ln)-----------------------
+(`Ln)

+UNKNOWN: can Ln reorder with L1 above the  fence?
+Most likely it is possible!

 ### Example